 Palak Saag and Makki Ki Roti are the staple food of Punjab, India.
 Traditionally it uses a lot of onions but this Jaini Palak Saag recipe is without onions and garlic, perfect for Jains.

 |Spinach Leaves||500 gm|

 |Turnip (shalgam)||1 medium|

 |Ginger||2 inch piece|

 |Red chilli powder||1/2 tsp|

 - Separate palak stems from the leaves.
 Wash the leaves a few times because sometimes they contain a lot of dirt.

 - Peel and chop the shalgam coarsely.

-- Boil palak, shalgam with green chillies and chopped ginger in a large pan with about 1/2 inch of water.
+- Boil palak, shalgam with green chillies and half of ginger in a large pan with about 1/2 inch of water.
 Once the water starts boiling reduce the heat.